-As a former public-school band director, I understand what it takes to excel in Florida Bandmasters Association sponsored auditions and assist my students in planning, practicing, and ultimately succeeding in events such as: All-District Honor Band, All-State Band/Orchestra, Solo & Ensemble.
+As a former public-school band director, I understand what it takes to excel in Florida Bandmasters Association sponsored auditions and assist my students in planning, practicing, and ultimately succeeding in events such as: All-District Honor Band, All-State Band/Orchestra, and Solo & Ensemble.

 During each lesson, we start with written theory.
-Students have an assignment each week and while checking the previous week’s assignment, we do corrections together to deepen the understanding of each lesson.
-After that is complete, we work on fundamentals such as tone quality and scales.
-We usually move on to the method books/etudes, and repertoire.
-If time permits, we will play a FUN game where we often incorporate a fly swatter!

-The benefits of taking music lessons are endless, and create life-long habits to ensure success in all areas of students’ lives.
-Some of these benefits include self-confidence, self-control, time management, public speaking, charisma, creativity, self-motivation and determination.
-Learning an instrument also improves learning habits,concentrationabilities, and exposes students to history and culture.
-Private lessons are for anyone, not just performance career-bound musicians.
-A private instructor can maximize a musician’s opportunity for musical success and fun.
-I look forward to working with you or your young musician!

-Why should my child take private music lessons?

-Whether your child is learning a musical instrument to pursue it as a career or for personal fulfillment and recreation, private lessons greatly benefit the new music student.

-[No. 9] As a former public-school band director, I understand what it takes to excel in Florida Bandmasters Association sponsored auditions and assist my students in planning, practicing, and ultimately succeeding in events such as: All-District Honor Band, All-State Band/Orchestra, Solo & Ensemble.

-During each lesson, we start with written theory.
-Students have an assignment each week and while checking the previous week’s assignment, we do corrections together to deepen the understanding of each lesson.
-After that is complete, we work on fundamentals such as tone quality and scales.
-We usually move on to the method books/etudes, and repertoire.
-If time permits, we will play a FUN game where we often incorporate a fly swatter!
+Students have an assignment each week and while checking the previous week’s assignment, we do corrections together to deepen the understanding of each concept.
+Afterward, we work on fundamentals such as tone quality and scales.
+We usually move on to the method books/etudes and duets and solo repertoire.
+When time permits, we play FUN games where we often incorporate a fly swatter!

 The benefits of taking music lessons are endless, and create life-long habits to ensure success in all areas of students’ lives.
 Some of these benefits include self-confidence, self-control, time management, public speaking, charisma, creativity, self-motivation and determination.
 Learning an instrument also improves learning habits,concentrationabilities, and exposes students to history and culture.
 Private lessons are for anyone, not just performance career-bound musicians.
 A private instructor can maximize a musician’s opportunity for musical success and fun.
 I look forward to working with you or your young musician!

 Why should my child take private music lessons?

 Whether your child is learning a musical instrument to pursue it as a career or for personal fulfillment and recreation, private lessons greatly benefit the new music student.